Vrolijk/OSDD/workshop/readme.md

 sudo sysctl -w net.core.wmem_default=32777216 sudo sysctl -w net.core.netdev_max_backlog=100000
 ```
-### Or permanently increase the UDP queue sizes.
+### Advice: permanently increase the UDP queue sizes.
-To make the udp buffer change permanent you need to edit /etc/sysctl.conf file on both machines and put following lines so that after reboot the setting will remain as it is:  <br>
+To make the udp buffer change permanent you need to edit /etc/sysctl.conf file on both machines and put following lines so that after reboot the setting will remain as it is:  <br><br>

 Open a terminal and run the command: <br>
 ```sudo gedit /etc/sysctl.conf```